 Christmas is coming.
 It’s a blessed time of year.

-I use my photographs of God’s beautiful creation and overlay a verse on them, and for Advent, the theme is Thirty Days of Jesus.
+I use my photographs of God’s beautiful creation and overlay a verse on them to publish every day, and for Advent, the theme is Thirty Days of Jesus.
 Thirty verses, thirty photos of God’s creation that reflect His life and ministry.

 I chose three mini-themes for this month’s scripture Advent photos that I believe will flow.

 PROPHECY, ARRIVAL, and EARLY LIFE, 15 verses.

 In this section I chose verses that reflect the prophecies that predict His coming.
 Prophecy warns of coming judgment but it also comforts in that it foretells the holy and wonderful resolution of all things for the believer.
 That resolution will be in Christ and through Christ.

 Then the beautiful verses that announce His arrival on the blessed morn.